Nikok97/async-web-crawler/README.md

 ## Example for standard terminal output

 ![Terminal Screenshot](images/Terminal.JPG)

-*Shows the crawler running from the command line with asynchronous workers fetching pages, enqueuing new URLs and respecting rate limits*
+*Shows the crawler running in the terminal with multiple asynchronous workers fetching pages in parallel, extracting links, and applying per-domain rate limits.*

 ---